xorwow/ansible-vars/README.md

 By default, the first loaded key is used for all encryption tasks.
 Note that auto-detected keys are inserted into the application's keyring *after* your explicitly added ones, so the first key you add will usually be the encryption key.
 If you want to make sure a certain key is used, reference its identifier using `--encryption-key|-K <identifier>`.

-You can disable automatic key detection by flagging `--no-encrypt-keys|-D`.
+You can disable automatic key detection by flagging `--no-detect-keys|-D`.
 Use `ansible-vars keyring` to view all available keys.

 #### Encryption salts